chearon/fontconfigjs/README.md

 ]
 ```

 Unlike the full FontConfig library, it does not read configuration files for font lookup rules or font search directories.
-The FontConfig APIs for adding fonts and querying fonts are exposed instead, which the Javascript wrapper makes calls to.
+The part of FontConfig for adding and querying fonts (the matching module) is exposed instead, which the Javascript wrapper makes calls to.
+At some point support for FontConfig [rules and aliases](https://www.freedesktop.org/software/fontconfig/fontconfig-user.html) (the configuration module) could be added.
+I don't expect it to be very useful since consumers of this library are typically adding and selecting fonts on their own, rather than users doing it.

 Instead of using [FreeType](http://freetype.org) to read fonts, [fontkit](https://github.com/foliojs/fontkit) is used.

 ## API

-### `FontConfig.sort()`
+### `FontConfig.sort(pattern)`

 Returns the best possible cascade list of fonts based on a description (with later fonts suited to use when previous fonts don't have proper coverage).

-The family object passed to `FontConfig.sort` looks like:
+The pattern object passed to `FontConfig.sort` looks like:

 - `family` (string) (required)
 - `weight` (number)